 Why We Should Encourage Pregnant Women to be Active

-Active Devon’s Hannah Worth writes about the conflicting advice and confusion around whether it’s safe to be physically active during pregnancy and how the sport and physical activity sector can help tackle this.
+Active Devon’s Hannah Worth writes about the conflicting advice and confusion around whether it’s safe to be physically active whilst pregnant.
+As well as how the sport and physical activity sector can help tackle this.

 No single pregnancy is the same and common complications will influence activity levels.
 These range from tiredness, nausea and leaking, to back and pelvic pain.
 Add to this the often conflicting and confusing advice around physical activity and pregnancy, and it’s no wonder many women are left feeling confused and wondering if it is safe to be active.

-Currently, 60% of pregnant women state they are less active than before, or not active at all during pregnancy *.
-This is coupled with a reduction in activity levels, and the fact that approximately 50% of all childbearing age women in England are either overweight or obese (Public Health England).
+Currently, 60% of pregnant women state they are less active than before, or not active at all during pregnancy. * This is coupled with a reduction in activity levels.
+Plus, the fact that approximately 50% of all childbearing age women in England are either overweight or obese (Public Health England).

 However, 91% of the pregnant women say that physical activity is very important to them.
 So, what can the sport and physical activity sector do to make this clearer for women seeking information?